-Nicole Austin-Hillery is the first Director and Counsel of The Brennan Center’s Washington, D.C. office, which she opened in March 2008.
+Nicole Austin-Hillery is the first Director and Counsel of The Brennan Center’s Washington, D.C. office which she opened in March 2008.
 In her role, Ms. Austin-Hillery has overseen the growth and development of the Brennan Center’s advocacy and policy development work in Washington.
 Ms. Austin-Hillery is the organization’s chief liaison to Congress and the Administration.
-Her day to day work includes oversight of the Washington office operations and staff, serving as the chief advocate for the Brennan Center on a host of justice and democracy issues and coordinates work with other civil rights, social justice and democracy organizations in Washington.
-Priority issue areas of Ms. Austin-Hillery’s portfolio at the Brennan Center include racial and criminal justice advocacy and reform, indigent defense and vote restoration for those who have lost the right to vote.
+Her day to day work includes oversight of the Washington office operations and staff, serving as the chief advocate for the Brennan Center on a host of justice and democracy issues and coordinating coalition work with other civil rights, social justice and democracy organizations in Washington.
+Priority issue areas of Ms. Austin-Hillery’s portfolio include voting rights, racial and criminal justice advocacy and reform, indigent defense and vote restoration for those who have lost the right to vote.
 She also supports work in the Money and Politics issue area on a limited basis.
 Ms. Austin-Hillery provides both strategic and advocacy counsel ranging from legislative analysis to policy development.
 She serves as both a media spokesperson and frequent presenter on Brennan Center issues.
-Ms. Austin-Hillery has written opinion pieces for publications such as Roll Call and The Root and has been a contributing writer to several advocacy publications.
+Ms. Austin-Hillery has written opinion pieces for several publications including Roll Call, The Root, CNN.Com and BillMoyers.Com and has been a contributing writer to several advocacy publications.
 Notably, she recently authored a chapter in the American Bar Association's 2016 volume of America Votes entitled "Voter ID as a Form of Voter Suppression."
-She has testified before state and local legislative bodies as well as submitted testimony for Congressional hearings and has served as a speaker on a host of public interest advocacy issues.
+She has testified before state and local legislative bodies as well as submitted testimony for Congressional hearings and serves as a frequent speaker on a host of public interest issues.